GautamSB/OWASP-Juice-Shop-Web-Security-Lab/screenshots/README.md

 ## Objective

 This directory contains screenshots captured during the **OWASP Juice Shop Web Application Security Assessment** performed using **Burp Suite Professional**.
-The screenshots provide visual evidence of the assessment methodology, application mapping, HTTP request and response analysis, manual security testing, and functional verification of the application's core features.
+The screenshots provide visual evidence of the assessment methodology, application mapping, HTTP request and response analysis, manual security testing, Burp Suite tool demonstrations, and functional verification of the application's core features.

-The evidence presented in this directory supports the observations and findings documented throughout the assessment reports contained within this repository.
+The evidence presented in this directory supports the observations, findings, and conclusions documented throughout the assessment reports contained within this repository.

 ---